Mark-S-Bartlett/data-science-project-template/{{ cookiecutter.repo_name }}/src/features/Readme.md

 # Feature Selection
-These two notebooks execute scripts in the src folder for feature selections based on different options.
-Users will select only one notebook as needed.
-Both scripts achieve feature selection thorugh a regularization method (elastic-net).
+Execute scripts in the src folder for feature selection thorugh a regularization method (elastic-net).

-* feature_selection_final: Select features from the original features.
-Should be considered as the primary choice.

-* feature_selection_ployExpan: Select features from the ploynomially expanded features (degree =3).
-Should be used only when "feature_selection_final" cannot provide satisfatory ML F1 score. i.e. this scripts serves as a backup of the above script.

 ## Benefits of Feature Selection